OctopusDeploy/docs/docs/support/troubleshooting-failed-or-hanging-tasks.md

 ## Hanging Tasks

 Sometimes tasks appear to be unresponsive or "hanging".
+In most cases, this ends up being anti-virus or anti-malware software interfering with the task, and the first step in diagnosing the problem is to eliminate this source of interference (see below).

-The first step to diagnosing these problems is to examine your logs and determine the exact location that the task became unresponsive.
+If you can completely rule out anti-virus software as a source of interference, then the problem may lie in your custom scripts.
+The next step to diagnosing these problems is to examine your logs and determine the exact location that the task became unresponsive.
 If this occurs within the logs output by a custom script, then the bug is likely to originate from your script.

+If you are still unable to determine the cause of your hanging tasks, please contact support for further assistance.

 ### Anti-virus software

-If the task appears to hang after a log message output by Octopus Server or Tentacle, then the cause may be anti-virus software interfering with the task.

-The first step is to determine if your anti-virus software is actually affecting your Tasks, and this can easily be done by disabling your anti-virus protection and confirming whether the tasks continue to be unresponsive.
+If the task appears to hang after a log message output by Octopus Server or Tentacle, then in most cases the cause is anti-virus or anti-malware software interfering with the task.
+The first step is to determine if your anti-virus software is actually affecting your Tasks, and this can easily be done by removing your anti-virus protection and confirming whether the tasks continue to be unresponsive.

 If this test shows that anti-virus is interfering with your tasks, you may need to configure your anti-virus software with the appropriate exclusions to ensure that it does not lock any files owned by Octopus, or affect any running processes initiated by Octopus.
 Consult your anti-virus provider's documentation for more information.